jswny/devbox/Readme.md

 ## TODO
 - Use environment variables in `Dockerfile`
-- Add screenshots
-- Install Elixir
+- Install Elixir with ASDF
-- Powerline?
-- Fix tmux global alias
+- Install Elixir-LS for use with NeoVim LS plugin
+- Figure out how to use SSH keys
-- Restart stopped container
+- Readme info on how to restart a stopped container
-- `exec` into background container
+- Readme info on how to `exec` into background container
-- SSH keys
+- Find some way to use Tmux with the XDG config file in `$XDG_CONFIG_HOME/tmux/tmux.conf`